public class schedule:

 Monday 20.00-21.00hrs - Community Yoga class Hatha / Yin yoga - this class is suitable for beginners .
 Cost will be £5 per session.
 Please book using my contact form (check junk mail if you do not hear from me in 24hrs) Bring your own yoga mat and small blanket.
 Also, if you have any yoga props ( block, strap, bolster) do bring along.

-morning home practice
+private small group morning home practice

-Wednesdays - 07.30-08.15am - 45 mins Hatha yoga - register here - to join session from 1 May
+Wednesdays - 07.30-08.15am - 45 mins Hatha yoga - click HERE to enquire

 Please note that while yoga is generally suited to everyone, it is up to you as an individual to assess whether you are ready for the class you have chosen.
 I have detailed below the classes that I teach.
 If you have an injury or medical condition, it is up to you to decide whether a practice is right for you.